 If you’re working on a design where it’s important to be able to see individual pixels, select View > Canvas > Show Pixels on Zoom or press Ctrl + P to enable Pixel Zoom and view individual pixels when you zoom in past 100%.

 Select View > Canvas > Show Pixel Grid on Zoom, or press Ctrl + X, to see any edges of your layers that don’t align with the Pixel Grid once you zoom in past 600%.

 Sketch hides rulers by default, but you can show them by selecting View > Canvas > Show Rulers or pressing Ctrl + R.

 You can click and drag on your rulers to set their zero origin anywhere you like on the canvas.
 To lock them in place, click the lock icon in the corner.
 To reset your rulers’ origins, choose View > Canvas > Reset Ruler Origin

 You can click anywhere on a ruler to create a guide.
 Guides will be visible when your rulers are and if you move a layer on your Canvas it will snap to the nearest guide.

 You can move a guide by clicking and dragging on it inside a ruler.
 To remove it completely, drag it right towards the Layer List or Inspector until your cursor changes.
 You’ll see that the guide disappears.

-To move multiple guides at the same time, click and drag the ruler they’re on.
-To remove them altogether Control-Click one of the rulers and select Remove All Vertical Guides or Remove All Horizontal Guides, respectively.
+To remove all of your guides together, Control-Click one of the rulers and select Remove All Vertical Guides or Remove All Horizontal Guides, respectively.